Win a Prize Home in 2026: Complete Australian Guide to Charity Lottery Draws

 | Pokies (Clubs/Pubs) | $0.05–$2 per spin | 85–97% RTP | Variable; avg loss |

-Prize home lotteries offer significantly better odds than major lotteries but at a higher per-entry cost.
-Unlike pokies, which have a mathematically predetermined return-to-player ratio (you lose money over time by design), prize home lotteries are all-or-nothing draws where someone wins a defined prize.
+Prize home lotteries have better odds than major lotteries.
+The per-entry cost is higher though.
+Unlike pokies, you lose money over time by design.
+Prize home lotteries are all-or-nothing draws.
+Someone wins a set prize.
 The odds are transparent and audited.
-This makes them a more predictable and less addictive form of gambling than spinning reels.

 Verifying Legitimacy: How to Spot a Scam

-Red flags that indicate a scam: You won a prize you never entered.
-You received an unsolicited email saying you've won and need to claim it by paying a fee.
-The operator asks for upfront payment to "release" your winnings.
-The operator claims a "guaranteed win" or "insider tips".
-The website has poor grammar, broken links, or outdated information.
-You cannot find contact information, physical address, or business details.
-The operator is offshore (e.g., .com.au domain hosted in another country).
-If any of these are present, do not proceed.
+Red flags show a scam is happening.
+You won a prize you never entered.
+You got an email saying you won.
+It asks you to pay a fee to claim it.
+The operator asks for upfront payment to release your winnings.
+The operator says you have a guaranteed win.
+The website has bad grammar or broken links.
+You cannot find contact details or a physical address.
+The operator is offshore.
+If you see these signs, stop.
 Report the scam to the ACNC and your state's gambling regulator.

 Responsible Gambling and Support Services

-Support is available free and confidential.
-Call Gambling Help Online on 1800 858 858 (24 hours, 7 days).
-Speak to a counsellor about your concerns.
-You can also text, chat, or email via their website.
-Most states also operate Gambler's Help services with local counsellors.
-Your GP can refer you to specialist gambling support.
-Self-exclusion programs allow you to ban yourself from entering lotteries and accessing betting sites for a set period.
+Call Gambling Help Online on 1800 858 858.
+They work 24 hours, 7 days a week.
+Talk to a counsellor about your concerns.
+You can also text, chat, or email them.
+Most states have local Gambler's Help services too.
+Your doctor can refer you to specialist help.
+Self-exclusion programs let you ban yourself from lotteries for a set time.

 Frequently Asked Questions About Prize Home Lotteries